 What is a Near-Miss?

-A near-miss incident is an unplanned event that doesn’t result in injury or damage but has the potential to cause harm to employees, the company or the environment.
-Often, near-miss incidents aren’t reported unless there is a specific program is in place to address them.
+OSHA defines a near-miss incident as an unplanned event that doesn’t result in injury or damage but has the potential to cause harm to employees, the company or the environment.
+Often, near-miss incidents aren’t reported unless a specific program is in place to address them.
 Creating and implementing a culture of safety throughout your organization can help to encourage near-miss reporting.

 How Can Near-Miss Reporting Help to Reduce Recordables?